 You can build meaningful relationships on Twitter but it takes time.
 I recommend local politicians, business owners, and journalists.
 Engage with them.
 Don’t pitch yourself but engage and have conversations.
 Then when it comes time to for them to need someone in real estate, you’ll once again be top of mind.

-If you want to use Twitter the right way, start engaging with people.
+If you want to use Twitter for real estate the right way, start engaging with people.
 Find people talking about local real estate, your hobbies, your interests, etc… Engage with them and build a relationship just like you would if you met them in person.
 Except now you can do it from the comfort of your own home without pants on.
 Maybe don’t tell them you didn’t have pants on, they might find that weird…or like you more…depends on the audience.